OLGON92/PierreVendor.Solution/README.md

 * _From there navigate to 'PierreVendor'_
 * _Run the command "dotnet build"_
 * _Then run the command "dotnet watch run"_
+* _It should then open the development environment in your preferred web browser automatically_
+* _If it does not open automatically, then open your preferred web browser, copy/paste this http://localhost:5000 into your web browser, and you should be able to use the app after that_
 * _To run tests, navigate to 'PierreVendor.Tests' in your terminal and run the command "dotnet build"_
 * _After that run the command "dotnet test"_